This blog may contain affiliate links. Read our disclosure policy for more info.

 So instead of rushing this drive, give yourself some time to check out some of these amazing attractions.
 Without stopping, this drive takes about 1.5-2 hours, but with stops and maybe even a hike or two, you should allow at least half of a day.

-Related read: Driving yourself from Queenstown?
-Read our blog about the best places to stop and important info for driving from Queenstown to Milford Sound.
+Related Read: If you’re driving yourself from Queenstown read about the best places to stop and important info for driving from Queenstown to Milford Sound.